therealzakie/pyText/documentation/keybinds/keybinds_mac.md

 - Cmd + X - Copy selected text and remove it
 - Cmd + V - Pastes copied text
 - Cmd + A - Select all text in document
-- Cmd + F - Find text in docment
+- Cmd + F - Find text in document
+- Cmd + R - Replace old text with new text in document

 - Cmd + G - Open pyText's source code